alegrem123/PARCO-Computing-2026-242330/README.md

 ---

-## 10. Limitations & Future Work
-- GitHub does **not support matrices >100 MB**, so the dataset must be downloaded manually.
-- Future work:
-  - Explore matrix blocking (BCSR)
-  - NUMA-aware schedule
-  - Vectorization with AVX512
-  - Roofline model visualization
-  - Larger datasets to increase parallel scalability

----

-## 11. How to Download the Matrices
+## 10. How to Download the Matrices
 Since GitHub limits files to 100 MB, users must download the matrices manually: